Sandrakiptumm/phase-4-group-3-project/README.md

 A real estate company is on a mission to find the hottest zip codes to invest in.
 They've got historical housing data from Zillow, like a time capsule, and they'll use it to predict future price trends.
 98

-**Problem Statement**

-Create a data-based recommendation for the top 5 zip codes the real estate investment firm should focus on, considering future price trends, risk factors, and the firm's investment timeframe.

-**Objectives**

-1. Build a model to predict future real estate prices for different zip codes.

-2. Review the predictions by looking at profit potential, risk, and how long to hold the investment.

-3. Suggest the top 5 zip codes for investment based on these factors.

-**Challenges**

-1. Determining the "optimal" investment requires balancing the potential for profit (expected price appreciation), risk tolerance (price instability), and investment duration (holding period).

-2. Real estate prices are influenced by factors beyond past data, including economic conditions, local development projects, and interest rates.

-3. Time series models have limitations; they cannot ensure accurate predictions, and future market behavior is inherently uncertain.

-**Proposed Solution: Metrics of Success**

-To address these challenges, we propose the following approach:

-1. Apply time series forecasting to the provided historical Zillow data to predict future real estate prices across different zip codes.

-2. Analyze the forecasts by evaluating the profit potential, which is the expected price increase in each zip code; the risk, which involves the historical price volatility in each zip code; and the investment horizon, which refers to the planned duration of holding the investment.

-3. Prioritizing investment opportunities involves analyzing forecasted prices, profit potential, and risk to identify the top 5 most promising zip codes for real estate investment.

-**Conclusion**

-We'll predict future real estate prices and look at how much money can be made and how risky each area is.
-This will help us recommend the 5 best zip codes to invest in.
-How well we do depends on how good our predictions are and how carefully we consider everything.

 ## **Data Understanding**